yux1991/PyRHEED/README.md

 5. Read the crystal structure from a CIF file and create a customized structure by stacking different crystalline materials together.
 Calculate the diffraction pattern from this structure based on the kinematic diffraction theory.

 ## Requirements
+- lxml
+- matplotlib
+- numpy
+- pandas
+- pillow
+- pymatgen
 - pyqt5
-- numpy
+- pyqtchart
-- matplotlib
+- pyqtdatavisualization
 - rawpy
-- pandas
 - scipy
-- pymatgen
-- lxml
-- pillow
+- xlrd

 ## Usage
 1. Installation